-As a so-called controller, TU Delft is responsible for handling its students' personal data in a proper manner.
+As a controller, TU Delft is responsible for handling its students' personal data in a proper manner (in accordance with the GDPR).
 Personal data includes name, date of birth, address, email address, telephone number, nationality, student number, financial data and details about your study results.
-TU Delft is obliged to inform you (the student) about the processing of your personal data by the university.
+TU Delft is obliged to inform students about the processing of personal data by the university.